Service Barrie (705) 726-4242ServiceBarrie@barrie.ca

 Disc Golf Ontario

-The course is located in the Sandy Hollow area at 434 Ferndale Drive North, in the northern section of the Barrie landfill lands.
+The course is located at 434 Ferndale Drive North, in the northern section of the Barrie Landfill and Environmental Centre.
 Access to the course is from the driveway beside the Ferndale Drive North Water Tower, just south of Benson Drive.

 The course features a parking area, designated fairways and signage.
 The fairways are located on a combination of meadow tableland and hilly forest.
 The course is free of charge and suitable for all ages.
 Discs are not provided; players often use Frisbees as a substitute.
 Use at your own risk: this site is not considered accessible and is considered a natural hazard area.

 Please note that the front gates along Ferndale Drive North will be opened during fair weather months and closed during the winter months.
 Pedestrian access to the site is always available through the Nine Mile Portage Heritage Trail entrance.